ebolotin6/ebolotin6.github.io/projects.md

 ---

 * Completed master's thesis on representation learning and face generation with variational autoencoders (VAE).
-* Included custom implementations of *DFC-VAE*, *Beta-VAE*, *VAE-GAN*, and researched implementing Google's DRAW architecture (Deep Recurrent Attention Writer)
+* Included custom implementations of *<a href="https://arxiv.org/pdf/1906.01984.pdf" target="_blank">DFC-VAE</a>*, *<a href="https://openreview.net/forum?id=Sy2fzU9gl" target="_blank">Beta-VAE</a>*, *<a href="https://arxiv.org/pdf/1512.09300.pdf" target="_blank">VAE-GAN</a>*, and researched implementing Google's <a href="https://arxiv.org/pdf/1502.04623.pdf" target="_blank">DRAW</a> architecture (Deep Recurrent Attention Writer)
-* Developed (in Pytorch):
+* Developed neural nets (in Pytorch) for various tasks:
-	* Sequence to sequence RNN models for machine translation (pytorch)
+	* Sequence-to-sequence RNN models for neural machine translation
 	* Transformers for neural machine translation
 	* Prototypical networks for few-shot classification

 <h4 class="subheading">Certifications:</h4>
-* Completed course 1 of <a href="https://www.coursera.org/specializations/aml" target="_blank">Advanced Machine Learning Specialization</a> from the Higher School of Economics in Moscow (National Research University).
-	* Demo notebooks <a href="https://github.com/ebolotin6/HSE_public" target="_blank">here</a>
-	* Completed with honors: certificate <a href="https://www.coursera.org/account/accomplishments/certificate/YP8PCGTZ249L" target="_blank">here</a>
 * Completed **Deep Learning Specialization** from Coursera.
 This is a <a href="https://www.coursera.org/specializations/deep-learning#courses" target="_blank">5-course</a> specialization on deep learning, which teaches both theory and application of deep learning.
 This specialization is taught by Prof. Andrew Ng (Adjunct Professor at Stanford University, who was also founding lead at Google Brain).
 See my certificate <a href="/DL_Specialization.pdf" target="_blank">here</a>.
+* Completed course 1 of <a href="https://www.coursera.org/specializations/aml" target="_blank">Advanced Machine Learning Specialization</a> from the Higher School of Economics in Moscow (National Research University).
+	* Demo notebooks <a href="https://github.com/ebolotin6/HSE_public" target="_blank">here</a>
+	* Completed with honors: certificate <a href="https://www.coursera.org/account/accomplishments/certificate/YP8PCGTZ249L" target="_blank">here</a>

-As part of deep learning specialization, I completed projects on:
+As part of the deep learning specialization above, I completed projects on:

-<strong>Convolutional networks</strong>
+<strong>Convolutional networks:</strong>
 * Art generation with neural style transfer
 * Face recognition
 * YOLO for autonomous driving (car detection)